20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 - Process notes into structured knowledge base

-- Review and optimize infrastructure-as-code
+- Review infrastructure-as-code for drift

 Skills needed: SSH access, kubectl, terraform, ansible, 1Password CLI, gog CLI, Obsidian vault.